Richard DiMarchi

-Richard D. DiMarchi (born December 5, 1952) is the current chairman in biomolecular sciences and professor of chemistry at Indiana University.
+Richard D. DiMarchi (born December 5, 1952) is an American pharmaceutical chemist, academic, and businessman.
+He is the current chairman in biomolecular sciences and professor of chemistry at Indiana University.
 He is most notable for his work as a former vice president at Eli Lilly and Company.

 He received his bachelor's degree from Florida Atlantic University in 1974, and his doctorate from Indiana University in 1979.
+He did his postdoctoral research at Rockefeller University under the mentorship of Nobel laureate Robert Bruce Merrifield.

 DiMarchi recently developed a synthetic analog of the human version of the hormone glucagon.
 DiMarchi's glucagon analog possesses similar biological properties to natural glucagon.
 It dissolves easily and maintains its structural integrity over extended periods at room temperature.

-He is the Linda & Jack Gill Chair in Biomolecular Sciences and Professor of Chemistry at Indiana University.